Blog and News

 Explore the work we are doing, told through the stories of the people who make up the Wolfe's Neck community.

 This blog is part of our series of Wolfe’s Neck Center Stories, focusing on the people and the programs that drive our work for farmer viability, thriving ecosystems, and vibrant communities.
-Take a few steps behind the Smith Center on the campus of Wolfe’s Neck Center for Agriculture & the Environment in Freeport, ME, into the…
+This November, the team behind our Visitor Education & Experience program area at Wolfe’s Neck Center hosted a first-of-its-kind Summer Farm Camp Operators Gathering…

 Read More →

 This blog is part of our series of Wolfe’s Neck Center Stories, focusing on the people and the programs that drive our work for farmer viability, thriving ecosystems, and vibrant communities.
-Learning by doing – and tasting – is a key tenet of our educational programming at Wolfe’s Neck Center.
-Last Friday, we welcomed a…
+Moving through the kitchen, Chef Malcolm Kelly steadily works to puree the 150 pounds of squash before him.
+A less daunting task, considering he…

 Read More →